AntonisManiatis/agora/src/catalogs/README.md

 # Agora Catalogs

-Contains product listing details & categories for both Agora and each individual store.
+Contains product & store listing details & categories for both Agora and each individual store.